How to Sing “Happy Birthday” in French: Audio and Lyrics

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-“Joyeux anniversaire” is the simplest and probably most commonly sung version of the French “Happy Birthday” song, and therefore the perfect one with which to start learning.
+“Joyeux anniversaire” is the simplest and probably most commonly sung version of the “happy birthday” song in French, which makes it the perfect one to learn first.

 It is extremely similar to its English counterpart, with the same basic structure and tune.
 The lyrics and their translation are as follows: